Alice Duer Miller: Early life

-Alice Duer Miller was born in Staten Island, New York on July 28, 1874, into a wealthy and prominent family.
+Alice Duer Miller was born in Staten Island, New York, on July 28, 1874, into a wealthy and prominent family.
 She grew up in Weehawken, New Jersey with her parents and two sisters.
 She was the daughter of James Gore King Duer and Elizabeth Wilson Meads.
 The family lost their fortune during the Baring Bank failure.

 Her mother Elizabeth Wilson Meads was the daughter of Orlando Meads of Albany, New York.
 Her great-grandfather was William Alexander Duer, president of Columbia College.
 Her great-great-grandfather was William Duer, an American lawyer, developer, and speculator from New York City.
 He had served in the Continental Congress and the convention that framed the New York Constitution.
 In 1778, he signed the United States Articles of Confederation.
 Her great-great-great-grandfather was William Alexander, who claimed the disputed title of Earl of Stirling and was an American major-general during the American Revolutionary War.

 Miller was also a descendant of Senator Rufus King, who was an American lawyer, politician, and diplomat.
 He was a delegate for Massachusetts to the Continental Congress.
-He also attended the Constitutional Convention and was one of the signers of the United States Constitution on September 17, 1787.
+He also attended the Constitutional Convention and was one of the signatories of the United States Constitution on September 17, 1787.

 Alice attended Barnard College in 1895, studying Mathematics and Astronomy and graduating Phi Beta Kappa.
 She helped to pay for her studies by selling novels and short essays to Harper's and Scribner's magazines.
-Alice excelled as a student with her award-winning thesis "Dedekind's Theory of the Irrational Number."
+Alice excelled as a student with her award-winning thesis "Dedekind's Theory of the Irrational Number".
 She and her sister Caroline jointly published a book of poems.
-Miller remained connected to Barnard throughout her life; she was elected as a Trustee of Barnard College in 1922.
+Miller remained connected to Barnard throughout her life; she was elected as a trustee of Barnard College in 1922.

 Career

 Alice wrote her entire life, but before she was a full-time writer, she taught at a girls school English composition and tutored Barnard College students in mathematics.
-Miller became known as a campaigner for women's suffrage and was an active member of the Algonquin Round Table and Heterodoxy (group).
+Miller became known as a campaigner for women's suffrage and was an active member of the Algonquin Round Table and Heterodoxy.
 She published a series of satirical poems in the New York Tribune titled and later republished in the collection, Are Women People?
 These words became a catchphrase of the suffrage movement.
-It reads:
+Part of one poem reads: